Non-adiabatic exciton-phonon coupling in Raman spectroscopy of layered materials

 By contrast, the Raman intensity shows a strikingly different behavior.
 On the IP-level, the Raman intensity rises only very slowly after the absorption onset.
 This behavior is typical for hexagonal materials and can be traced back to angular momentum conservation~\cite{reichardt2017,reichardt2017b,miranda2017}.
-While the transitions at the direct gap at the $M$-point are relatively suppressed in the Raman process due to their small dipole moments (see Fig.~S2 in the SM), the energetically close transitions around the $H$-point cannot contribute for symmetry reasons.
+While the transitions at the direct gap at the $M$-point are relatively suppressed in the Raman process due to their small dipole moments (see top panel of Fig.~2), the energetically close transitions around the $H$-point cannot contribute for symmetry reasons.
 The latter transitions are located on a circularly symmetric part of the band structure, which implies full angular momentum conservation.
 This in turn suppresses the Raman scattering process for a degenerate phonon, as the latter carries an effective angular momentum of $\pm \hbar$ and cannot satisfy angular momentum conservation together with the incoming and outgoing photons.
-The same holds true for the transitions around the $K$-point, which also posses full rotation symmetry, with the exception of a small valley along the $\G$-$K$ direction, which are the only transitions that can contribute to resonant low-energy Raman scattering on the IP-level.
+The same holds true for the transitions around the $K$-point, which also posses full rotation symmetry, with the exception of a small valley along the $\Gamma$-$K$ direction, which are the only transitions that can contribute to resonant low-energy Raman scattering on the IP-level.

 When excitonic effects are included, we observe a strong suppression of the third and fourth excitonic peak.
-This suppression can be understood by analyzing their composition in $\k$-space (see Fig.~S3 in the SM).
-The excitonic envelope wave functions of these two excitons are strongly localized around the $K$-point and are circularly symmetric.
-As a result, they do not break the full rotation symmetry around the $K$-point and hence the Raman intensity for a degenerate phonon is again strongly suppressed at these frequencies due to angular momentum conservation.
-The first two excitons, by contrast, are more delocalized in $\k$-space and their wave functions already show signs of trigonal warping.
+This suppression can be understood by analyzing their composition in $\mathbf{k}$-space (see bottom panel of Fig.~2).
+The envelope wave functions of these two excitons are strongly localized around the $K$- and $H$-points and are circularly symmetric with only weak trigonally warped contributions.
+As a result, they only weakly break the full rotation symmetry around the $K$-and $H$-points in the band structure and hence the Raman intensity for a degenerate phonon is again strongly suppressed at these frequencies due to angular momentum conservation.
+The first two excitons, by contrast, are more delocalized in $\mathbf{k}$-space and their wave functions show strong signs of trigonal warping.
 Thus the full rotation symmetry is broken down to the $120^{\circ}$-symmetry of the lattice, which then allows the Raman process on symmetry grounds.